New shutters or blinds can breathe fresh life into your home. The trouble is, how do you decide between them?

 1) Shutters are more than a window treatment – they’re a feature

 Shutters make your home more inviting.
-Their timeless, show-home-worthy appearance gives them wow-factor.
+Their timeless, show-home-worthy appearance gives them a wow factor.
 No matter if you opt for classic white, a contemporary shade of grey, or a rustic, textured appearance, shutters make a striking feature.

-Browse a few interior design magazines or Pinterest posts and you’ll see that shutters are a popular choice.
+Browse a few interior design magazines or Pinterest posts, and you’ll see that shutters are popular.
 They are an attractive addition to both period and contemporary homes.
-Take a look at our gallery for further inspiration on how shutters can transform a room.
+Look at our gallery for further inspiration on how shutters transform a room.

 2) They are easy to maintain

 Shutters are a practical light control solution as they require minimal upkeep.
 The last thing you want is to spend hours dusting.
-Shutters can be kept clean and dust-free with a simple wipe down with a wet cloth.
-Plus, they are more durable than fabric options as they won’t retain unpleasant odours from smoke or pets.
+Shutters can be kept clean and dust-free with a simple wipe-down with a wet cloth.
+They are more durable than fabric as they won’t retain unpleasant odours from smoke or pets.

 3) Shutters offer more temperature control than blinds